-Shimla based APG University has maximum number of 52 under qualified teaching staff.
-APG has 9 professor, 14 Associate professor and 29 assistant under qualified professor.
-The University has recently claimed of highest numbers of admission in various courses.
+Shimla-based APG University has the maximum number of 52 underqualified teaching staff.
+APG has 9 professors, 14 Associate professors and 29 assistants under qualified professors.
+The University has recently claimed of the highest number of admission in various courses.

 Non-assessment of need for Private Universities